 Primary and secondary data has been used for the Carbon Quantification process.
 Primary data is used where possible, only where primary data was not, secondary data was used to quantify emission.
-For scope 1 and 2, primary data were exclusively used.
+For scope 1 and 2, primary data were exclusively used, with the exception of the calculation of emissions from fleet where secondary data was used.